shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Ersie look!”

 “I see it.”
 She approached the cot.

+[chatgpt: describe the skeleton in a way to help the reader form an emotional connection to it, the way ersie would have an emotional connection to it, despite her not knowing the person]

 What sort of poor soul had lost their life here?
 Had been sealed up?
 And why?
 How awful it must have been to lay here and be forgotten about.